 Traditionally, the PGY-2 resident carries the stroke pager and responds to activations under the guidance of the supervising resident.
 Residents will be instructed to enter the Acute Stroke Protocol order set and accompany the patient to the CT scanner.
 The stroke attending will also evaluate the patient and review imaging either via TeleStroke or at bedside, when available.
 IV tPA will never be given until discussed and instructed to do so by the attending stroke neurologist.
 When indicated, CTA and CTP are obtained and if there is evidence of a large vessel occlusion, the neurology resident is then responsible for directly contacting the on-call neurosurgery attending for possible thrombectomy.

 Epilepsy Monitoring Unit (EMU)

-This 6-bed unit is located on the 6th floor of the Clarkson Tower.
+This 8-bed unit is located on the 6th floor of the Clarkson Tower.
 Patients are electively admitted on Mondays and are monitoring on video EEG throughout the week to either characterize spells or to localize known seizures.
 Intracranial monitoring, stereotactic EEG and epilepsy surgeries/procedures are also observed on this rotation.
 Residents review the long-term EEG data with the epilepsy attending and participate in rounds to assist in further clinical decision-making.
 This rotation is available both as a mandatory rotation and as an elective.

 Weekends & Holidays